xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 <!-- https://www.youtube.com/watch?v=x1yQF1789cE -->
 forward a port from the ssh client to the ssh server (launched from the ssh client)

-extremely usefull to access a remote server when firewall is denying it, it needs at least to the remote host to be accessible with ssh
+extremely usefull to access a remote service denyied by a firewall, it needs the remote host to be accessible with ssh

 {{< mermaid >}}
 %%{init: {'theme':'dark'}}%%